Archibald Cullen: Early life and education

 He was born on 24 September 1887 to William and Louisa (née Howard).
-He was baptized in the Parish of St Jude, Peckham on 20 Nov 1887.
+He was baptized in the Parish of St Jude, Peckham, London on 20 November 1887.
 His father was a Printer's Reader.
-Cullen was educated at Simon Langton Grammar School for Boys.
+Cullen was educated at Simon Langton Grammar School for Boys and subsequently at the University of London and Queens' College, Cambridge.

 Ordained ministry

 Ordained in 1916, his first post was a curacy in Coalbrookdale.
-During World War I he was a Temporary Chaplain to the Forces(TCF).
+During World War I he was a Temporary Chaplain to the Forces (TCF).
 He was interviewed for a commission in the army chaplaincy in May, 1916.
-Unusually, he was still a deacon but was 29 years old, had spent four years working for the YMCA, and could speak French and German?
-He was described by the Deputy Chaplain-General as 'not v. strong' and in the summer of 1918 was given leave because of headaches and sleeplessness.
 He had served in France with the 1st South African General Hospital.
 When peace returned he was vicar of Umzinto in the Diocese of Natal, he later became chaplain and lecturer of Wells Theological College and then Vice-Principal of Leeds Clergy School.
 In 1926 he became warden of St Paul's Theological College, Grahamstown until his appointment to the episcopate in 1931.